axwain/axwain.github.io/content/projects/first.md

 icon="/icons/palettemaker.svg"
 +++

-This is a sample blog post.
+This is a sample project post.